scala/scala3/docs/docs/reference/contextual/relationship-implicits.md

  Examples:

     ```scala
-      delegate global for ExecutionContext = new ForkJoinContext()
+      given global as ExecutionContext = new ForkJoinContext()
-      delegate config for Config = default.config
+      given config as Config = default.config

       val ctx: Context
-      delegate for Context = ctx
+      given as Context = ctx
     ```
     would map to
     ```scala